Saskatchewan introduces mandatory semi-truck driver training after Broncos crash

 REGINA — The Saskatchewan government is introducing mandatory training for semi-truck drivers almost eight months after the Humboldt Broncos bus crash.

-Starting in March, drivers seeking a Class 1 commercial license will be required to undergo at least 121.5 hours of training.
+Starting in March, drivers seeking a Class 1 commercial licence will be required to undergo at least 121.5 hours of training.

 Joe Hargrave, minister for Saskatchewan Government Insurance, said the crash — that killed 16 people and injured 13 when the junior hockey team’s bus and a semi collided at a rural intersection — influenced Monday’s announcement.